This game is rated PEGI 3

 This disconnection of performance from advancement seems strange at first.
 However, as you settle into the quirky rhythm of life it becomes refreshing to take on tasks for the enjoyment of completing them, rather than an Animal-Crossing-style capitalist benefit.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Little Dragons Café or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Little Dragons Café in how they play or their theme.
 These are good alternative games to Little Dragons Café.